-BTS’ V Going Solo As A Rapper??
+BTS’ V Going Solo As A Rapper?
 New Videos Show That He Definitely Has Skills

-BTS’ V has been gradually proving to the world that he has skills as a rapper and now it’s easy to wonder whether he could be thinking of making a solo debut as a rapper and not a vocalist.
+BTS’ V has been gradually proving to the world that he has skills as a rapper, and now it’s easy to wonder whether he could be thinking of making a solo debut as a rapper and not a vocalist.

 As Koreaboo notes, V has been showing off his rap skills at various events recently.